oyinlola-tech/TrueMinds-Innovations-Chucks/README.md

 - Payment is simulated with a boolean field `paymentCompleted`.
 - Currency defaults to NGN.
 - Single-cart-per-user model is used.
-- Persistent database is not required for this assignment.
+- SQL persistence is implemented using SQLite.

 ## 6) Scalability Thoughts (100 -> 10,000+ users)
-- Move from in-memory data to PostgreSQL or MongoDB.
+- Move from SQLite single-node setup to PostgreSQL.
 - Add Redis for OTP sessions and caching food lists.
 - Add proper auth and role-based access control (JWT + refresh tokens).
 - Add background jobs for notifications/status updates (BullMQ/RabbitMQ).